プラチナのダイヤリングとゴールドのダイヤリング

 3.1.1 Platinum-like appearance

-White gold is a metal that has a white shine similar to platinum, achieved by coating yellow gold with rhodium .
+White gold is a metal that has a white luster similar to platinum, achieved by coating yellow gold with rhodium .
 It is the perfect material for those who want the luxury of platinum but want to keep the price down.

 3.1.2 Good cost performance